New Student Veterans

 Toll-Free (888) 442-4551

-Either way, you will have to mail the application signature page from the online application or the entire application to the VA Regional Office (see address at right) along with a copy of your discharge certificate (DD214).
-If you can’t find your DD214, go to eVetRecs to request a copy from the archives.
-If you need help, call the VA Regional Office on their toll-free number.
+Whether you choose to submit the online VONAPP, or if you elect to fill out a paper copy, you will need to mail the Application Signature Page from the online application/ or the entire paper application, to the VA Regional Office (see address), along with a copy of your military discharge certificate (DD-214).
+If you can’t find your DD-214, you can go to eVetRecs to request a copy from the archives.
+If you need help, the Regional VA Office will be able to assist you with this process.

-You will also want to explore academic credit for military service.
-Each service produces a transcript listing academic equivalency for military training and experience based on guidelines established by the American Council on Education (ACE).
-This has links to all the services’ transcript request sites.
+EKU can help you explore academic credit for military service.
+Each branch of service produces a transcript, listing academic equivalency for military training and experience based on guidelines established by the American Council on Education (ACE).
+The ACE website includes links to all the services’ transcript request sites.

-For Post 9-11 eligible veterans, starting in August 2011, CLEP exams can be charged to your student account and paid through the VA.
+For Post 9-11 eligible veterans, starting in August 2011, CLEP exams can be charged to your student account and funded by the VA.

 Arriving at EKU

-The more you get done before you arrive the easier it will be when you step on campus.
+The more you get done before you arrive, the easier it will be when you step on campus.
 We’ll work with you in advance or when you arrive to make sure you are ready to go on the first day of class.
-When you do arrive on campus your first stop should be Military Veterans Affairs (Burnam House at 317 Lancaster Avenue next door to Irvine McDowell Park) to give us your VA certificate of eligibility if you haven't sent it to us already.
+When you do arrive on campus, your first stop should be the Office of Military & Veterans Affairs to submit a copy of your VA Certificate of Eligibility, if you haven't sent it in already.
+Our office is located in the Burnam House at 317 Lancaster Avenue next door to Irvine McDowell Park.

-- It may take 6-8 weeks before you receive your first benefit check for the first, so plan ahead.
+- It may take 6-8 weeks to receive your first benefit check, so it is important to consider your finances and plan ahead.

-- If you change your major you must complete a new Veterans Education Plan (VA Form 22-1995) before the semester starts.
+- If you change your major, you must complete a new Change of Program form (VA Form 22-1995) before the semester starts.

-- If you add, drop, or change a class you must inform the VA Certifying Official so your certification can be properly updated.
+- If you add, drop, or change a class after you have submitted your Course Enrollment Form, you must inform the VA Certifying Official so your certification can be properly updated.
+This can be done by simply submitted a new Course Enrollment Form.

-Once you’ve completed in-processing, we’ll hook you up with a member of EKU Veterans Education and Transition Support (EKU VETS).
-The EKU VETS is your student organization dedicated to helping you make a successful transition from the armed forces to the college classroom.
-The EKU VETS student organization manages VET-2-VET mentoring and will work you find a peer mentor.
-They also manage the Books-for-Boots program that will help you with your textbooks.
+Once you’ve completed the Admissions process, we can connect you with a member of EKU Veterans Education and Transition Support (EKU VETS).
+EKU VETS is your veteran student organization dedicated to helping you make a successful transition from the armed forces to the college classroom.
+The EKU VETS student organization manages VET-2-VET mentoring, and will help you find a peer mentor.